gloveboxes/mslearn-module-generator/README.md

-# MS Learn Content Generator
+# MS Learn Module Generator

 The MS Learn Module Generator simplifies creating and maintaining MS Learn modules.
 You focus on the content, and the generator looks after the scaffolding and metadata.